-The significance of the election was not lost on voters.
+The significance of the election is not lost on voters.

 Vote counts for the ruling party have been declining since 2017 across the country.
 About 6.5 million people voted for pro-government candidates during that year’s regional elections.
 On Nov.
 21, that number dropped to about 3.7 million.

-November’s regional elections were monitored by over 130 observers from the European Union, the U.N. and the U.S.-based Carter Center.
+November’s regional election was monitored by over 130 observers from the European Union, the U.N. and the U.S.-based Carter Center.

-A preliminary report from European Union observers concluded the contests were held under better conditions than other Venezuelan ballots in recent years but were still marred by “structural deficiencies,” including the disqualification of opposition contenders.
+A preliminary report from European Union observers concluded Venezuela’s regional contests were held under better conditions than other ballots in recent years but were still marred by “structural deficiencies”, including the disqualification of opposition contenders.

-The EU team did not comment on the situation in Barinas, but a report from the Carter Center criticized the court’s intervention.
+The EU team has not commented on the situation in Barinas, but a report from the Carter Center criticized the court’s intervention.

 “There was also a general atmosphere of political repression, and more than 250 people are being held as political prisoners,” the center said.
 “The tribunal’s recent decision to suspend the tabulation of votes for the governorship of Barinas is another example of its interference in the electoral process.”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.